In this review, I want to help you find the best business intelligence tools and other reporting software.

-NetSuite is a cloud-based ERP business software solution.
+NetSuite is a cloud BI ERP business software solution.
 The tool combines financial information, dashboards, reporting features, predictive analytics, and other features to provide a complete set of BI functions.

-NetSuite allows users to automate project creation when specific services are sold and automatically track percent complete, time budgeted, and time spent on project tasks.
-Reports for utilization and backlog help analyze employee workloads and efficiency.
+NetSuite allows users to automate project creation when specific services are sold and automatically track percent complete, time budget, and time spent on project tasks.
+Reports for utilization and backlog help analyze employee workloads and efficiency for business users.